alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 CAN has two wires, CAN High and CAN Low, where CAN High is tied to 5V and CAN Low to 0V when transmitting a dominant (0) bit.
 Both wires are at the same level (approximately 2.5V) when transmitting a recessive (1) bit.
 Because of the wired-AND structure, a dominant bit overrides a recessive bit.
+The CAN specification does not define any structure for the identifier.

 To resolve collisions in the arbitration field, a CAN controller checks for overridden recessive bits.
 The sender that was sending the recessive bit then stops the transmission.